dc-js/dc.js/web/docs/api-latest.md

 The data table is a simple widget designed to list crossfilter focused data set (rows being filtered) in a good old tabular fashion.

+Note: Unlike other charts, the data table (and data grid chart) use the group attribute as a keying function for [nesting](https://github.com/mbostock/d3/wiki/Arrays#-nest) the data together in groups.
+Do not pass in a crossfilter group as this will not work.

 Examples:
 * [Nasdaq 100 Index](http://dc-js.github.com/dc.js/)
 #### dc.dataTable(parent[, chartGroup])